Rahul-Kumar-prog/Autotwt/README.md

 # Autotwt
 AutoTWT is a flexible social media automation tool that eliminates repetitive posting across multiple platforms.
 Write once, post everywhere.
-## Pre-requisites
+## Prerequisites
-As of now this project only support `X(Twitter)`.
-We will add more platform in the future.
+Currently, this project only supports X(Twitter).
+More platforms will be added in the future.

-You need to have the X(Twitter) Credintials
+You need to have the following X (Twitter) credentials:
-- Access Key
+- Access Token
 - Access Secret
 - Consumer Key
 - Consumer Secret

-these 4 things you need it.
+Example .env variables:
 ```sh
 X_CONSUMER_KEY = xyz
 X_CONSUMER_SECRET = xyz